adriangranados/wlanpi-extcap/README.md

 ## Requirements

 ### WLAN Pi
-Requires WLAN Pi 1.8.1.
+- Requires WLAN Pi 1.8.1.

 ### Windows
+- Python.
-The `wlanpidump` extcap interface requires the `sshdump` extcap interface, which is not installed by default on Windows.
+- The `wlanpidump` extcap interface requires the `sshdump` extcap interface, which is not installed by default on Windows.
 When installing Wireshark on Windows, select __SSHdump__ as one of the components to install:

 <p align="center">
 <img src="../master/images/wireshark-installer-sshdump.png" alt="Wireshark Installer SSHdumpr" height="400px">